Easy Bible Quiz about Bible History

 a.
 These are the words spoken by Jesus in the New Testament.

-Bibles with red lettering are referred to as The Red Letter Edition.
+Bibles with red lettering are the Red Letter Editions.

 a.
 1454 in Germany.